bufbuild/protoplugin/README.md

 }
 ```

-**For 99% of plugin authors, this is all you need to do** - loop over the `GeneratedFileDescriptors`, add files with `AddFile`, and if you have errors, add errors with `AddError`.
+**For 99% of plugin authors, this is all you need to do** - loop over the `GeneratedFileDescriptors`, add files with `AddFile`, and if you have errors, add errors with `SetError`.
 That's it.

 A `Handler` takes a [`Request`](https://pkg.go.dev/github.com/bufbuild/protoplugin#Request), and expects a response
 to be written to the [`ResponseWriter`](https://pkg.go.dev/github.com/bufbuild/protoplugin#ResponseWriter).